SabotagePerformanceAppraisals/seattle-scrum/_pages/education.md

 * There is no blame.
 People’s behaviour is determined by the system they are in (managers have a responsibility to change the system).
 * What participants could or should learn about themselves
-* What is preventing them from influencing the organization they are currently in
+* What is preventing participants from influencing the organization they are currently in
-* What participants could or should learn about understanding others and/or interacting with them

 ----
 ----